 Dr. David M. Douglas was a postdoctoral researcher with the Department of Philosophy and ethics advisor within the Centre for Telematics and Information Technology (CTIT) at the University of Twente from 2015 to 2016.
+Currently he is a Postdoctoral Fellow with CSIRO in Australia.

 Douglas, David M., José Jair Santanna, Ricardo de O. Schmidt, Lisandro Z. Granville, and Aiko Pras, ‘Booters: Can Anything Justify Distributed Denial-of-Service (DDoS) Attacks for Hire?’, Journal of Information, Communication & Ethics in Society, vol. 15, no. 1.